 Initially, it might seem pretty difficult during implementation since you, as the developer, will have to create different classes and interfaces for each layer.
 However, once you get the hang of it, trust us that it will be your go-to way of developing elegant Android applications.

 Interested in checking out what our Android app development skills resulted in?
-Download the Collect app to help you collect data on the go!
+Check out the Collect app to help you collect data anytime, anywhere!